 One of the most important aspects of your hockey training that I haven’t really touched on in the past is fitness testing for hockey.
 How do you know the program you’re working on is actually helping you improve?
 I can guarantee you this, that most players have no idea if what they’re doing is really helping them.

-Your workouts need some sort of Fitness testing For Hockey to make sure you’re improving.
+Use Fitness testing For Hockey to make sure you’re improving.

 Does the athlete get better?